 My prom dress even had experimental elements, like a fringy high-low hem and bright red color.
-I clearly remember nearly crying when I first looked at myself in the mirror with the dress on.
-The last year of high school was hell — I cried myself to sleep many nights and broke down multiple times, but I made it through.
-I was graduating soon and felt like a star that day.
+I remember nearly crying when I first looked at myself in the mirror with the dress on.
+My last year of high school wasn’t easy, but I felt like a star that day!

 If I thought senior year of high school was an explorative period, college doubled down.
 I continued to take bits and pieces of what I liked about my style before, and incorporated new elements.
-My freshman year of college, I got into Audrey Hepburn and Sophia Loren movies, and started learning how to create a winged eyeliner look with a bold red lip.
+My freshman year of college, I felt inspired by Audrey Hepburn and Sophia Loren’s styles.
+Often times, I’d pair winged eyeliner with bold red lipstick.
 I grew my hair out, then chopped it all off and added bangs.